autistic-symposium/master-algorithms-py/linked_lists/README.md

 <br>

-* given a head of a linked list and a value, how to remove all the nodes of the list that have that value?

-* this problem is easy if one has to delete a node in the middle, as all you need to do is loop until the predecessor node and change the pointers.
+* given a head of a linked list and a value, how to remove all the nodes of the list that have that value? this problem is easy if one has to delete a node in the middle, as all you need to do is loop until the predecessor node and change the pointers.

 * however, if the node to be deleted is in the head of the list, the best way is to use a sentinel node. sentinel nodes are widely used in trees and linked lists as pseudo-heads, pseudo-tails, markers of level end, etc. they are purely functional and usually do not hold any data. their main purpose is to standardize the process (by making the list never empty or headless).

-* examples are LRU cache (where sentinel nodes are used as pseudo-head and pseudo-tail) and tree level order traversal (where sentinel nodes are used to mark level end).
+*

 <br>